Study sustainable construction management, green building, materials, and building engineering technology with this interdisciplinary major

 You can learn more about our program on these pages:

-To declare BCT as your major, visit our Chief Undergraduate Advisor (see below), and he can sign you into the program.
-If you are not a UMass student yet, visit the admissions page for information on the application process.
+To join the BCT major, call or visit our Chief Undergraduate Advisor, Dr. Ho-Sung Kim (see details below), and he can answer your questions and sign you into the program.
+If you are not a UMass student yet, visit the admissions page for information about the application process.
 We also have information about financial aid on this site.
+Furthermore, you can find answers to many major-related questions on our Advising FAQ page.

 BCT Chief Undergraduate Advisor